 This cactus is very susceptible to rot and therefore requires well-draining soil.
 Use a potting mix labeled for cacti or succulents.

-Water during the growing period and let the soil dry out between waterings.
-Keep it dry as soon as the temperature drops, and keep it perfectly dry in winter at 40 to 60 °F (5 to 15 °C).
+Water during the growing period, and let the soil dry out between waterings.
+Keep the soil dry as soon as the temperature drops, and maintain complete dryness in winter temperatures between 40°F and 60°F (4.4°C to 15°C).

-Yavia cryptocarpa needs to be kept in a cool place during winter rest and can tolerate sporadic frost if kept on the dry side before and during cold weather with little danger of being killed.
-However, it is better not to expose it to temperatures lower than 40 °F (5 °C) in cultivation, even if in an aerated and protected location.
+Yavia cryptocarpa should be kept in a cool place during winter rest and can tolerate sporadic frost if kept on the dry side before and during cold weather, with little danger of being killed.
+However, it is best not to expose it to temperatures lower than 40 °F (4.4 °C) during cultivation, even in an aerated and protected location.

-This cactus is a slow grower and does not need much fertilizer.
+This cactus is a slow-growing plant and does not require much fertilizer.
 Just a couple of times per year will do.
 But if you want to fertilize your cactus regularly, do so in spring and summer.

 Repotting

 Repot as needed, preferably during the warm season.
-Ensure the soil is dry before repotting, then gently remove the pot.
+Ensure the soil is dry before repotting, then gently remove the pot from the plant.

 Propagation